SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 executing liquidations is incentivized with a reward paid out to the liquidator.

 The reward is mainly derived from the gas cost of a liquidation transaction.
 The formula is divided into two parts.
-The first component is based on the gas cost and depends on the number $n$ of liquidated transactions (in practice, transactions are grouped into buckets and liquidated in batches, see @sec:ticks):
+The first component is based on the gas cost and depends on the number $n$ of liquidated positions (in practice, positions are grouped into buckets and liquidated in batches, see @sec:ticks):

 $ r_"gas" = gamma (g_"common" + n g_"pos") $